o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ## GetNamedPoseBounds service

-This service allows to get the boundaries defined in the predefined pose object. \
+This service allows to get the bounds defined in the predefined pose object. \
 Service definition [GetNamedPoseBounds.srv](https://github.com/adamdbrw/simulation_interfaces/blob/simulation_interfaces/srv/GetNamedPoseBounds.srv)

-The information about the boundaries will be obtained by calling a respective bus of `ROS 2 Named poses manager`.
+The information about the bounds will be obtained by calling a respective bus of `ROS 2 Named poses manager`.
 Additionally, the aggregation will be filtered based on the parameters of the call.
-The boundaries of the pose will be predefined by a simulation expert using O3DE Editor by adding `TransformService` and dependent services `BoxShapeService` and `SphereShapeService` alongside with the `NamedPoseComponent`.
+The bounds of the pose will be predefined by a simulation expert using O3DE Editor by adding `TransformService` and dependent services `BoxShapeService` and `SphereShapeService` alongside with the `NamedPoseComponent`.

-**Note:** Convex hull bound shape will not be supported in this implementation.
+**Note:** Convex hull bounds shape will not be supported in this implementation.
 This subject will be cover by another RFC when necessary.

 ## Reset Simulation service